Shutterstock contributor requirements 2026 - camera and photography equipment flat lay guide for becoming an approved Shutterstock contributor

 Categories

-Shutterstock allows you to submit in up to 2 categories.
-I have images for sale that are listed in both 1 and 2 categories.
-I’m careful not to just randomly add an image to a category if it’s not applicable, thinking it may improve the chances of a sale, it won’t.
+Shutterstock allows you to submit in up to 2 categories, and I have images listed in both.
+However, I’m careful not to randomly add an image to a category just because it’s available – if it’s not genuinely applicable, it won’t improve our chances of a sale.

-Shutterstock categories include nature, technology, health and wellness, business and finance, with one of the top-selling categories being food and drink.
+In terms of options, Shutterstock categories include nature, technology, health and wellness, and business and finance, with one of the top-selling categories being food and drink.

-Once you’re happy, click submit.
+Once you’re happy with your keywords and categories, go ahead and click submit.
 Congratulations, you’ve made your inital submission!

-Wait times for Shutterstock quality controls teams to review your high-quality images will vary, so be patient.
+Bear in mind that wait times for Shutterstock’s quality controls teams to review your high-quality images will vary, so be patient.

-It’s too easy to sit and wait until you hear if your images have been accepted or not, but my advice is to be proactive.
+It’s tempting to sit and wait until you hear if your images have been accepted or not, but my advice is to be proactive in the meantime.

-Use the time to research images that Shutterstock are having active searches for and start work on planning those images for your next submission for your Shutterstock portfolio.
+Use the time to research images that Shutterstock are having active searches for, and start planning those images for your next submission.

-If your images are accepted, well done.
+In terms of outcomes, if your images are accepted, well done – that’s a great result.
 However, if any of your images are rejected, don’t despair.
-They will inform you why your image/s have been rejected.
-If you can, work on the image to correct why it was rejected and resubmit.
+They will inform you why your image/s have been rejected, so you have a clear path forward.
+If you can, work on the image to correct the issue and resubmit.
 If you’re unable to, don’t worry and don’t take it personally.
-Instead, learn from it and move on to the next set of images you plan to submit.
+Instead, learn from it and move on to your next set of images.

-Rejection isn’t failure, it’s a way we learn and improve.
+Ultimately, Rejection isn’t failure, it’s simply the way we learn and improve.

-The more quality stock photos and video clips you have with Shutterstock, the higher % you’ll earn.
-The earnings % levels are reset each calendar year beginning on 1st January.
+Simply put, the more quality stock photos and video clips you have with Shutterstock, the higher percentage you’ll earn.
+It’s also worth knowing that the earnings levels are reset each calendar year, beginning on 1st January.

-Below is a breakdown of expected earnings for both video and photos, correct at the time of writing this blog in autumn 2025, but check out their earnings structure here
+Below is a breakdown of expected earnings for both video and photos, correct at the time of writing this blog in autumn 2025, though I’d encourage you to check out their earnings structure here

 Image Levels